Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/information-architecture/preview-website.md

 ---

 ## Context
-A separate preview environment allows XM Cloud stakeholders who may not have access to see how their content will look and function before it goes live.
+A separate preview environment allows SitecoreAI stakeholders who may not have access to see how their content will look and function before it goes live.
 This helps prevent errors, enhances collaboration, and encourages experimentation while ensuring high-quality, polished content.

 > The provided code is intended as a guideline and must be tailored to suit your specific implementation requirements.
 Please ensure thorough end-to-end testing is conducted to validate its functionality and performance in your environment.

 ## Execution
 Follow the steps in the documentation to create a new project in your rendering host (example [Vercel](https://doc.sitecore.com/xmc/en/developers/xm-cloud/deploy-your-front-end-application-to-vercel.html) or [Netlify](https://doc.sitecore.com/xmc/en/developers/xm-cloud/deploy-your-front-end-application-to-netlify.html)) and add your preview [environment variables](https://doc.sitecore.com/xmc/en/developers/xm-cloud/get-the-environment-variables-for-a-site.html).
-If you are JSS 21.6+ this will just be the following which are available from Developer settings in the XM Cloud Deploy Portal:
+If you are JSS 21.6+ this will just be the following which are available from Developer settings in the SitecoreAI Deploy Portal:
 - `SITECORE_EDGE_CONTEXT_ID`
 - `SITECORE_SITE_NAME`
 - `JSS_EDITING_SECRET` - not needed as this is only a preview environment.